-Later, he demanded Inês be recognized as Queen of Portugal.
+In a final act of love, he demanded Inês be recognized as Queen of Portugal.
 “How did he do that?”, you may be wondering.
-Well, Pedro exhumed his lover’s body, dressed her up in the finest clothes, put her in the throne, crowned her and made all the nobles, that were once against their love, kiss Inês’s hand and recognize her as their true queen.
+Well, Pedro exhumed his lover’s body, dressed her up in the finest clothes, put her on the throne, crowned her and… guess what?
+Made all the nobles, that were once against their love, kiss Inês’s hand and recognize her as their true queen.

 Spooky, right?
-The two are buried in the Royal Monastery of Alcobaça, where two magnificent tombs were built in order to immortalize this tragic story in stone.
+The two lovers are buried in the Royal Monastery of Alcobaça, where two magnificent tombs were built in order to immortalize this tragic love story in stone.

-The chapel is still here, beautiful and discreet, at the end of Avenida das Tílias, inside the Crystal Palace gardens, in Porto.
+The chapel is still here, beautiful and discreet, at the end of Avenida das Tílias, inside the Crystal Palace gardens.